andyvu016/supervised-learning-homework/README.md

 3. Installing Anaconda includes the Pandas package.

-4. To install the hvPlot and scikit-learn packages, run the following command in your terminal.
+4. To install the scikit-learn packages, run the following command in your terminal.

 ```
-conda install -c hvplot
 pip install -U scikit-learn
 ```

 ## Usage
 You can clone or download this GitHub project and open the `credit_risk_resampling.ipynb` using Jupyter Notebook.
 The Jupyter Notebook is seperated into sections that cover different aspects of the analysis.
-Each section contains explanations, code snippets, and interactive visualizations.
-By executing each cell in the Jupyter Notebook you can then interact with the visualizations.
+Each section contains explanations and code snippets.

 # Report
 ## Overview of the Analysis